-1. If you are servicing a Model 6E4, open the bezel door.

-If you are servicing a Model 6C4 rack-mounted drawer, open the front and rear rack doors.
+- 1. If you are servicing a Model 6E4, open the bezel door.
+If you are servicing a Model 6C4 rack-mounted drawer, open the front and rear rack doors. - 2.
+Shut down the system as described in either "Stopping the System without an HMC Attached" on page 363 or "Stopping the System with an HMC Attached and AIX Installed" on page 363. - 3.
+Disconnect the power source from the system.

-- 2. Shut down the system as described in "Stopping the System" on page 350. - 3.
-Disconnect the power source from the system. - Note: This system may be equipped with a second power supply.
-Before continuing with this procedure, ensure that the power source to the system has been completely disconnected. - 4.
-Label and disconnect all adapter cables, located at the rear of the system unit. - 5.
-If you are servicing a Model 6C4, place the system drawer into the service position as described in "Placing the Model 6C4 into the Service Position" on page 355. - Remove the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 357 or "Service Access Cover Removal (Model 6E4)" on page 363. - Disconnect all power and signal cables from the media drives, located in media bay 1 and media bay 2.
-Then remove the media drives as described in "Media Removal" on page 399. - 8.
-Remove the front bezel as described in "Front Bezel Removal (Model 6C4)" on page 369 or "Front Bezel Removal (Model 6E4)" on page 370. - Remove the media device support shelf by loosening the thumbscrew and grasping the back edge of the shelf, sliding it back, then lifting it up and out of the system chassis. - Note: The support leg located on the bottom of the support shelf is used to deactivate a microswitch.
+Note: This system may be equipped with a second power supply.
+Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.

+- 4. Label and disconnect all adapter cables, located at the rear of the system unit. - 5.
+If you are servicing a Model 6C4, place the system drawer into the service position as described in "Placing the Model 6C4 into the Service Position" on page 368. - 6.
+Remove the service access cover as described in "Service Access Cover Removal (Model 6C4)" on page 370 or "Service Access Cover Removal (Model 6E4)" on page 375. - 7.
+Disconnect all power and signal cables from the media drives, located in media bay 1 and media bay 2.
+Then remove the media drives as described in "Media Removal" on page 405. - 8.
+Remove the front bezel as described in "Front Bezel Removal (Model 6C4)" on page 381 or "Front Bezel Removal (Model 6E4)" on page 382. - 9.
+Remove the media device support shelf by loosening the thumbscrew and grasping the back edge of the shelf, sliding it back, then lifting it up and out of the system chassis.

+Note: The support leg located on the bottom of the support shelf is used to deactivate a microswitch.
 The microswitch is located on the CEC backplane and when deactivated, cuts off power to many of the components and connectors located on the CEC backplane.
-This support shelf must be correctly seated and secured in position after any new FRU is added to the system and you perform a system boot. - 10.
-Record the slot number and location of each adapter.
+This support shelf must be correctly seated and secured in position after any new FRU is added to the system and you perform a system boot.

-- 11. Remove the processor #2 assembly as described in "Processor Card Removal" on page 425.
+- 10. Record the slot number and location of each adapter. - 11.
+Remove the processor assembly #2 as described in "Processor Card Removal" on page 427.
 If your system is equipped with a processor filler panel instead of a second processor card assembly, remove the processor filler panel. - 12.
 Before handling any card, board, or memory DIMM, be sure to use your electrostatic discharge strap to minimize static-electric discharge.
-Refer to "Handling Static-Sensitive Devices" on page 348. - 13.
-Remove the PCI adapters as described in "Non-Hot-Pluggable PCI Adapter Removal" on page 374. - 14.
-Remove all power, signal, and SCSI cables from the PCI riser card. - 15.
-Remove all screws that secure the PCI riser card to the CEC backplane and chassis.
+Refer to "Handling Static-Sensitive Devices" on page 363. - 13.
+Remove the PCI adapters as described in "Non-Hot-Pluggable PCI Adapter Removal" on page 385. - 14.
+Remove all power, signal, and SCSI cables from the PCI riser card.

+15. Remove all screws that secure the PCI riser card to the CEC backplane and chassis.
-- 1 PCI Riser Card

-- 2 Removal Sling

-- 3 CEC Backplane

-- 4 CEC Backplane Connectors to PCI Riser Card Connectors

-- 5 "Push" Lables

-- 16. Grasp each end of the removal sling located toward the back of the system chassis.
-Slowly lift the back end of the PCI riser card up.
+- 1 PCI Riser Card (The six slotted riser card shown above.
+The four slotted riser card mounts the same.) - 2 Removal Sling - 3 CEC Backplane - 4 CEC Backplane Connectors to PCI Riser Card Connectors - 5 "Push" Labels - 16.
+Grasp each end of the removal sling located toward the back of the system chassis.
+Slowly lift up the back end of the PCI riser card.
 You may need to rock the sling back and forth several times to aid in the removal of the PCI riser card connectors from their docking connectors located on the CEC backplane.
 As the connectors begin to separate, grasp the front end of the PCI riser card and pull it up and out of the system.
-Place the PCI riser card in a safe place.
+Put the PCI riser card in a safe place.